 Indicator guidance: A company's terms of service outline the relationship between the user and the company.
-The terms contain rules for what activities and content users are permitted to engage in and share on a company's services, and as such, these terms can directly affect users' freedom of expression rights.
-Companies can also take action against users for violating the conditions described in the terms.
-Given this, we expect companies to ensure that users can easily locate these terms and understand what they mean.
+These terms contain rules about prohibited content and activities and companies can also take action against users for violating the rules described in the terms.
+Given this, we expect companies to ensure that the terms are easy for access and understand.